erl-j/21GO-client/README.md

 The scenes are as follow:

--Welcome/Sign in/Sign up (currently separate but to be merged in the next refactor)
+-Welcome, where you can sign in or sign up

 -Catalog : here you can see currently available group orders

 -Set (Create/edit) superorder: here you can create or edit a super order.

--Set (Create/edit) order: here you can add to an existing super order.
+-Set (Create/edit) order: here you can add an order to an existing super order.

--My profile : here you can see your account details as well as your current and past orders and super orders.
+-My profile : here you can see your account details as well as your orders and super orders.

 ### Containers: